RobDWaller/robdwaller.github.io/_posts/2017-08-24-ai-machine-learning-series-introduction.md

 ---
 layout: post
-title: AI and Machine Learning Series Introduction
+title: "AI and Machine Learning: Series Introduction"
 published: true
 tags: ai, machine learning, tensorflow
-description: 'Artificial Intelligence and Machine Learning are two industry buzz words that we're hearing more and more of at the moment.'
+description: "Artificial Intelligence and Machine Learning are two industry buzz words that we're hearing more and more of at the moment."
 image: https://www.sideshowtoy.com/photo.php?sku=902662
 ---
 Artificial Intelligence and Machine Learning are two industry buzz words that we're hearing more and more of at the moment.
 Even at my work there are faint rumblings of interest in the topics.
 This of course has both grabbed my attention and poked my 'sceptics bone'...